Job Title: Forestry Coordinator

 Established by the Tsleil-Waututh Nation, Inlailawatash is an innovative and growing First Nations company that provides a range of natural and cultural resource services to diverse clients.
 Since operations commenced in 2007, Inlailawatash has achieved consistent growth and success across five service areas: Tree & Vegetation Management; Ecosystem Restoration; Archaeology; GIS, Mapping & Information Management; and Renewable Resources.
 By placing the respect of Aboriginal and environmental values as overarching priorities for our business, Inlailawatash is truly unique.
 Visit www.inlailawatash.ca for more details.

 This newly created position will help Inlailawatash build on its ten-year track record to become an industry leader in Aboriginal forestry and renewable resource management.
 The Forestry Coordinator will work with Inlailawatash senior management to help run and administer our ecosystem-based forestry program.
-This role is mainly office-based, with some site-based, outdoors work.
+This role is partly office-based, but includes a significant field component.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-• Provide support and assistance to other program areas as directed by the designated manager, for example the Vegetation Management and Ecosystem Restoration programs.
+- Provide support and assistance to other program areas as directed.

 QUALIFICATIONS AND ATTRIBUTES:

-• Bachelor’s degree (or equivalent) in forestry, natural resource management or a related field.
+- Bachelor’s degree (or equivalent) in forestry, with an operations focus being a definite asset.
 Master’s degree in a related field is an asset.

-• Knowledge in and experience of project management considered an asset.
+- Knowledge in and experience of project management.